How to Protect Web Applications from Breaches?

 Many solutions providers now also offer comprehensive security tools integrated alongside WAFs.
 These solutions may also feature distributed denial-of-service (DDoS) attack mitigation, anti-malware, and data protection, making it difficult for attacks to succeed.

 Web apps depend on technology stacks to function.
-As web apps and their stacks get more complicated, these components’ vulnerabilities also increase.
+As web apps and their stacks become more complicated, the vulnerabilities of these components also increase.
 Web apps and developers must keep their technology stacks free from such issues by patching and updating components.

 For example, a content management system like WordPress.
 It powers nearly 30 percent of websites and requires an Apache web server, PHP, and MySQL stack.
 A vulnerability in just one component, like PHP, can be used to compromise the entire application.

 Unfortunately, many web hosting servers still run outdated versions of PHP, like 5.6 and 7.0.
-WordPress sites that run on such stacks are now at increased risk of exploits since support for these PHP versions ended last December 2018.
-No new patches and fixes will be released for these versions should exploits be discovered.
+WordPress sites that run on such stacks are now at increased risk of exploits since support for these PHP versions ended in December 2018.
+Should exploits be discovered, no new patches and fixes will be released for these versions.

 Alarmingly, almost half of WordPress sites still use these.
 Administrators could lower their sites’ exposure by upgrading the stacks to newer PHP releases.